Risk: Factions: Reception

 Risk: Factions received generally favourable reviews upon release, with a Metacritic average of 77%.

 Destructoid praised the developer for not just making a copy of the traditional board game with the console version.
 The reviewer said: "Clearly a lot of time was put into making sure Factions not only overflowed with personality, but was also able to capture the interest of new players.
 I can't recommend this game enough, especially at such an affordable price."

 1UP.com said that "while the factions aspect could have been fleshed out a bit more, the title still stands as a solid update to the game and a worthwhile purchase for strategy fans."

+PC PowerPlay rated Factions favorably, considering whilst it was not a definitive version of Risk, it design was colourful and gave it character, "breathing life into a game that, nowadays, is just a little bit stale".

 Discontinuation

 Xbox Live

 As of 2014, RISK: Factions is no longer available for purchase on Xbox Live's Arcade Marketplace.

 Steam

 Some time around October 2020, the Steam version of the game was made unavailable for purchase at the request of Electronic Arts, presumably because Electronic Arts had lost the Hasbro license for Risk at the time.